-- Mortgage Lenders reports public records on consumer credit reports.
+- Lenders report public records on consumer credit reports

-- Both foreclosures and repossessions will be reported on credit report for at least 7 years from the date of last activity.
+- Both foreclosures and repossessions will be reported on the credit report for at least 7 years from the date of last activity

-On most short sale cases, the deficiency is often times waived by the mortgage lender.
+In most short sale cases, the deficiency is oftentimes waived by the mortgage lender.

-Both Short Sale Versus Foreclosure Will Negatively Impact Credit
+Both Short Sale And Foreclosure Will Negatively Impact Credit

 However, a short sale is a much wiser choice than a foreclosure.

-- If credit scores dropped from 700 FICO to a 450 FICO after a short sale or foreclosure, credit will go up to close to 600 in about a year.
+- If credit scores dropped from 700 FICO to a 450 FICO after a short sale or foreclosure, the credit will go up to close to 600 in about a year